JayInnn/Data-Structure/README.md

 4. the shortest path and transitive closure: dijkstra & allcosts algorithm
 5. AOV: topological order
 6. AOE: earliest time & latest time

+## Chapter 7
+Attention: in this chapter, to pay more attention on sorting.
+Effective sorting method can obviously improve the speed of searching and verifying.
+1. search & verify
+2. internal sort: insertion sort & quick sort
+3. external sort